oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 identifier size.
 The authorization server SHOULD document the size of any identifier it issues.

-Authorization servers SHOULD NOT allow clients to influence their `client_id` value in such a way that it may be confused with the identifier of a genuine resource owner during subsequent protocol interactions.
+Authorization servers SHOULD NOT allow clients to choose or influence their `client_id` value.
+See {{client-impersonating-resource-owner}} for details.

-\[Dick: what is issue with being confused with genuine resource owner?]

 ## Client Authentication {#client-authentication}